wfltaylor/Mindblown/README.md

 # Installing

-1. Fully close system preferences
+1. Fully close System Preferences
 2. Download Mindblown from releases
 3. Use your secondary click (two fingers or right click) on the downloaded file and select `Open`
 4. Click `Open Anyway`
+5. If System Preferences says that the screensaver isn't compatible with your version of macOS, completely close and reopen System Preferences

 # Features